 Watering Hibiscus Plants During Winter

 You have to keep watering your hibiscus for it to thrive.
-Of course, you’re going to want to make some changes to how often you water the plant during the winter months.
+Of course, you’re going to want to make some changes to how often you water it during the winter months.

-To get the best results, you’ll need to manually check the soil to see if your hibiscus plant needs to be watered.
-Since the air is significantly drier during the winter, the hibiscus isn’t going to dry out nearly as fast.
+To get the best results, you’ll need to manually check the soil to see if your hibiscus needs to be watered.
+Since the air is significantly drier during the winter, it isn’t going to dry out nearly as fast.

-If you water the plant the same as you normally do, then you’re going to drown it.
-That’d be horrible for the hibiscus and it likely wouldn’t survive the winter.
+If you water it the same as you normally do, you’re going to drown it.
+That’d be horrible for it and it likely wouldn’t survive the winter.

-You do need to water the plant during the winter, but you need to water it a lot less than usual.
+You do need to water your hibiscus during the winter, but you need to water it a lot less than usual.
 Check the soil condition with your fingers to ensure that the topsoil is dry.

 When you’ve confirmed that the plant needs to be watered, you’ll be able to go ahead and water it.
-Simply be careful not to go overboard and never water the plant without checking the soil first.
+Simply be careful not to go overboard and never water it without checking the soil first.

 Watering the plant too much will cause it to die.
 Now that you know this, it’s much more likely that you’ll avoid making that mistake.